MindSphere Gateway¶

 {webAppHost}

-is according to the Call to MindSphere Web Application section.{apiName}[-{apiProvider}]
+is according to the Call to Web Application section.{apiName}[-{apiProvider}]

 uniquely identifies the API.
 Core APIs omit theapiProvider

-part for URL simplicity.
+part to simplify the URL.
 Non-core APIs need to append the provider name of the API to avoid name collisions and keep the core namespace clean.v{major}

-identifies an endpoint of the API.
-Can be a nested path.
+identifies an API endpoint and may include a nested path.

 Examples

-uses the Fleet Manager web application client in region Europe 2, to access the IoT core API v2, endpoint assets.abc-fleetmanager.eu1.mindsphere.io/services/fleetmanager/v3/fleets
+uses the Asset Manager web application client in region Europe 2 to access the IoT core API v2 endpoint assets.abc-assetmanager.eu1.mindsphere.io/services/assetmanager/v3/fleets

-uses the Fleet Manager web application client in region Europe 1, to access the fleetmanager UI mashup (core) API v3, endpoint fleets.abc-fleetmanager-xyz.eu2.mindsphere.io/services/iot-xyz/v3/assets/46b55e6f
+uses the Asset Manager web application client in region Europe 1 to access the asset manager UI mashup (core) API v3 endpoint fleets.abc-assetmanager-xyz.eu2.mindsphere.io/services/iot-xyz/v3/assets/46b55e6f

 uses thexyz

-Fleet Manager web application client in region Europe 2, to access thexyz
+Asset Manager web application client in region Europe 2 to access thexyz

 gateway.{region}[-{env}].{mindsphere-domain}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}